openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 could use a parallel phone for example on day 5 or so.
 The parallel phones(s) could upload the blood sugar values into the Abbott Cloud (LibreView).
 LibreView can generate reports for your diabetes team.
-There are many parents who absolutely need this.
+There are many patients who absolutely need this.

 Please note that the original patched app **does not have any connection to the internet** to avoid tracking.